Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Let me preface the rest of my comments by first making clear that Alfama is gorgeous, historic, and iconic.
 You can’t help from taking out your camera when wandering around the area, and whether you’re snapping shots of the river views or of the pastel-colored buildings, this is Lisbon’s most picturesque neighborhood.

 Most of Alfama’s charm comes from being the oldest district in the city, having survived the earthquake of 1755.
-This means that unlike many of Lisbon’s other neighborhoods that have wide streets and clear city blocks, Alfama is a maze of winding alleys and tumbling staircases.
+This means that unlike many of Lisbon’s other neighborhoods that have wide streets and clear city blocks, Alfama is a maze of winding alleys and tumbling staircases filled with original medieval architecture.

 The area is also home to some of Lisbon’s major sights: the Castelo de São Jorge, the Panteão Nacional, and the Sé Cathedral.
-You have numerous great viewpoints and you’re close to more iconic sights in neighoring Baixa and Chiado.
+You have numerous great viewpoints (like Santa Luzia and Portas do Sol) and you’re close to other lovely neighborhoods like Baixa and Chiado.

-Few locals remain and the restaurants, cafes, and bars cater mostly to tourists.
-No matter the time of day, you’ll find crowds of visitors here, lining up for things like the packed Tram 28 or selfies at the Miradouro Santa Luzia.
+The restaurants, cafes, and bars are not frequented by locals, and many of them are objectively tourist traps.
+No matter the time of day, you’ll find crowds of visitors here, lining up for things like the packed Tram 28 or to take selfies at the Miradouro de Santa Luzia.
 While unmistakably a beautiful neighborhood, the feeling of mass tourism is inescapable.

-If you stay here rather than just visiting during the day, you’ll get the chance to enjoy the neighborhood early in the mornings before the crowds have arrived or late in the evenings after they’ve left.
+And if you stay here, you'll get the chance to enjoy the neighborhood early in the mornings before the crowds have arrived or late in the evenings after they’ve left, which is lovely.
 I’d just recommend you go elsewhere for most of the day.

 Alfama is a perfectly nice choice is you want to stay somewhere charming, picturesque, and romantic so long as you’re ok with the fact that it will feel very touristy.